pkardas/notes/books/nlp-book.md

 ## Chapter 17: Information Extraction

-Information extraction - turns the unstructured information embedded in texts into structured data - eg. relational database to enable further processing.
+Information extraction - turns the unstructured information embedded in texts into structured data - e.g. relational database to enable further processing.

 Relation extraction - finding and classifying semantic relations among the text entities.
 These are often binary